Mbed-TLS/TF-PSA-Crypto/docs/architecture/pk-4.md

 There is already a function to wrap a PSA private key in a PK context: `mbedtls_pk_setup_opaque()`.
 The function's name no longer makes sense, since there is no longer a concept of “opaque” PK contexts, and no longer a ”setup“ operation on PK contexts.

-ACTION: rename `mbedtls_pk_setup_opaque()` to `mbedtls_pk_wrap_psa()` and adjust the documentation accordingly.
+ACTION (https://github.com/Mbed-TLS/TF-PSA-Crypto/pull/204): rename `mbedtls_pk_setup_opaque()` to `mbedtls_pk_wrap_psa()` and adjust the documentation accordingly.
 (Updating internal references to “opaque” is out of scope and will be done later: [Update terminology from “opaque” to “wrapped”](#update-terminology-from-opaque-to-wrapped).)

-ACTION: remove mentions of operations other than sign and verify from the documentation.
+ACTION (https://github.com/Mbed-TLS/TF-PSA-Crypto/pull/204): remove mentions of operations other than sign and verify from the documentation.

 The current function has some limitations.
 We should lift them soon (“[Remove limitations of `mbedtls_pk_wrap_psa()`](#remove-limitations-of-mbedtls_pk_wrap_psa)”), but it isn't a deal breaker for TF-PSA-Crypto 1.0.